 Then I brought out ALL the pumpkins, from small to large, and we had fun rolling them all around our circle of friends.
 “Roll that Pumpkin round the Town”.
 Pumpkins offer a variety of sizes, of texture, and of weight that is not offered with typical ball play.
 The children were challenged to use their muscles differently with each size pumpkin; gently for the smaller ones, up to a LOT of effort for the BIG ones.
 It was fascinating to see them tackle this challenge.
 And I marveled at the science they were learning through these hands on explorations.

-During the next three weeks of our regular classes, we put out Ms. Debbie’s Pumpkin Patch for gathering time in each of my Kindermusik classes (ages range from infants up to 7 years old).
-This basket was filled with small and medium pumpkins, as well as hand sized bells in the shape of pumpkins, and our round wooden clackers.
+During October, in our regular classes in Lakeland, Florida, we put out Ms. Debbie’s Pumpkin Playground for gathering time in each of my Kindermusik classes (ages range from infants up to 7 years old).
+Basket are filled with small and medium pumpkins, as well as hand sized bells in the shape of pumpkins, and our round wooden clackers so we can get into playing with pumpkins with our friends.
 The bigger pumpkins were rolled out separately.
 ALL could be rolled between family, and friends, instigating some fun social interactions.
 This variety gave them the opportunity to figure out which ones made sounds, and which didn’t; which ones they could pick up, which ones just had to be rolled, and which were just too heavy to move.

 It was fun to watch each child reveal their preferences, whether they enjoyed the sound makers, or the small pumpkin rolling activities, or if they liked the challenge of the BIG pumpkins.
 For some, the challenge was finding a way to sit on it, some wanted to see how much they could stack on it, some just HAD to make it MOVE, or learn the easiest way to roll it to a friend.
 Some just wanted to pose for pictures !
 I hope you enjoy the slide show as much as I do !